• Skip to primary navigation

 • You may keep a little for garnishing.

-• Adjust the salt and by covering the pan cook for around 5 minutes on low flame.
+• Adjust the salt and cover the pan, cook for around 5 minutes on a low flame.

 • Finish the dal with the rest of the Ghee and Garam Masala Powder.